ahmedfgad/GeneticAlgorithmPython/docs/source/nn.md

 - `last_layer`: A reference to the last (output) layer in the network architecture.
 - `initial`: When `True` (default), the function returns the **initial** weights of the layers using the layers' `initial_weights` attribute.
 When `False`, it returns the **trained** weights of the layers using the layers' `trained_weights` attribute.
 The initial weights are only needed before network training starts.
 The trained weights are needed to predict the network outputs.

 The function uses a `while` loop to iterate through the layers using their `previous_layer` attribute.
-For each layer, either the initial weights or the trained weights are returned based on where the `initial` parameter is `True` or `False`.
+For each layer, either the initial weights or the trained weights are returned based on whether the `initial` parameter is `True` or `False`.

 ### `pygad.nn.layers_weights_as_vector()`